December 19, 2024

 Furthermore, Dr. Bawumia took the opportunity to discuss his intention to engage in meaningful dialogue with the church and other faith-based organisations regarding the management of schools.
 He emphasised the importance of having “open and frank discussions” on various issues, particularly focusing on discipline within schools.
 Dr. Bawumia expressed his belief that faith-based organisations play a crucial role in the educational sector and that their involvement is essential in fostering a conducive environment for learning and discipline.

-See also Dr. Bawumia, please excavators do not vote!
+See also Dr. Bawumia, is this fair?

 Leave a Reply